Fort Worth Prairie Park & Rock Creek/Lake Benbrook Complex

 Creating and completing the new Fort Worth Prairie Park and Rock Creek/Lake Benbrook Complex as an ecosystem reserve

 County, State, Federal, corporation, private individual and foundation money will permanently protect this national treasure.
 Companies, foundations, private trusts and individuals concerned about protecting native wildlife, the natural environment, and offsetting their carbon footprint can directly do so by financially supporting the permanent protection of native prairie grassland and root-system carbon storage in the new FWPP, as well as building a 1,000-years+ legacy model of health for all people.
-Our fundraising efforts involve the following:

 - The FWPP is a biodiversity hotspot with rare plant communities that include hundreds of different native plant species.
 The FWPP ecosystem is of exceptional high quality.
 Most uncultivated remaining native prairies are degraded by overgrazing and subsequent species loss, and are heavily impacted by invasive weeds and brush.

 - The FWPP serves as natural flood control, ground water retention, and helps protect and clean the Trinity River, as well as clean the air.
 Rock Creek and two intermittent downslope streams run through the FWPP.